How Long is a Valuation Good For?

 When determining the value of a business, it is always done as of a specific date.
-A business valuation analyst considers only known or knowable information as of that date.
+A business appraiser considers only known or knowable information as of that date.
 As such, the value of your business can fluctuate just like the stock market on any given day.
 Hence the value of your business can change quite a bit over time.

 Some valuations such as Employee stock ownership plans are legally obsolete after a year.
 Other valuations such as those for estate tax, litigation appraisals, merger and acquisition reviews, and fairness opinions are normally one-time engagements for the specified date.

 The purpose of the valuation often has major significance as well.
 For instance, a valuation expert can arrive at a vastly different conclusion when an appraisal is performed for a partnership buyout versus selling to a strategic buyer.
 Understanding the context and purpose of the valuation is essential.
 Hence, a change in the purpose will likely impact the value.

 Some valuations are open-ended.
 This is because their underlying purpose is long-term.
 The most common example is when a business owner sells or transfers minority business interests each year as part of their estate and business succession plan.